 Rossetti started her literary excellence at an early age.
 She had received tutelage in the arts of writing, dictating her stories, and showing an aptitude for literature.
 Influenced by the works of Keats and Dante Alighieri, Christina developed her writing style that would, later on, set the tone in her work, placing great importance on poetry.

 She is the finest woman-poet since Mrs. Browning, by a long way; and in artless art, if not in intellectual impulse, is greatly Mrs. Browning’s superior

 Christina found love in her late teens.
 James Collinson, an artist and member of her brother Dante’s Pre-Raphaelite movement, was the first of several suitors to win over her hand.
-The couple became engaged in 1850, but the union did not last long because of his choice in a religious pursuit which did not align with Christina’s revolutionary stance.
+The couple celebrated their engagement in 1850.
+However, the union did not last long because of Collinson’s religious pursuits, which did not align with Christina’s revolutionary stance.

 Christina often posed for her brother, Dante Gabriel, in the early days of his artist profession.
 Along with their mother, Frances Polidori Rossetti, both women sat for one of his very first paintings, the grand depiction of The Girlhood of Mary Virgin where Christina took on the role of Mary, while her mother posed as St. Anne, the mother of Mary.

 Another painting Oh, What’s That in the Hollow, so Pale I Quake to Follow?
 By the accomplished artist, Edward Robert Hughes, a friend of William Holman Hunt who co-founded the Pre-Raphaelite Brotherhood, became inspired by Christina’s poem “Amor Mundi”.